notrustverify/pastenym-frontend/README.md

 ### Personnal branding
+To change logo, create a new `logo-header.png` in the `/public` folder.
+The size should be 25px

 #### Header
 | Variable | Default value | Explanation |
 |----------|---------------|--------------|
 | `DISABLE_ABOUT` | `false` | Disable the `About` page.
 Set `true` to disable it |

 #### Footer
 | Variable | Default value | Explanation |